List of He-Man and the Masters of the Universe characters: Rotar

 Rotar is the Master of Hyper-Spin.
-He was a guard at the Royal Palace of Eternia until one of the battles against Skeletor's Evil Warriors left him injured.
+He was a palace guard at the Royal Palace of Eternia until one of the battles against Skeletor's Evil Warriors left him injured.
 Man-At-Arms saved him with one of his latest inventions called the Gyro Machine.
 Rotar mostly goes up against Twistoid in battle.

-His figure was made after the end of the 1980s Filmation cartoon so he did not appear in animation.
+His figure was made after the end of the 1980s Filmation series so he did not appear in animation.

 In the Masters of the Universe Classics storyline, Rotar's real name is Runar.